-This book explores the theories and idealized models that have been developed in an attempt to understand these applications and to answer fundamental questions about their global significance.
+This book explores the theories, idealized models, and laboratory experiments that have been developed in an attempt to understand the dynamics of these applications and to answer fundamental questions about their global significance.
 For example, does the horizontal circulation of deep water in a particular basin depend on whether the outflow is hydraulically controlled?
 Suppose that the world oceans were devoid of basins and deep passages.
 Would the production rates of various deep waters be unchanged?
 How would the rate of mixing between deep and shallow water masses be altered?
 The answers to these and other broad questions about the upstream and downstream influence of ocean and atmospheric choke points are not known, but the idealized models presented herein give some clues.
-We hope that readers will be able to build on the basic material in order to develop new thinking and new approaches to these long-standing problems.
+We hope that readers will be able to build on the basic material in order to develop new thinking and new approaches to long-standing problems.